-This HONEY HERB PORK TENDERLOIN will change the way you feel about cooking pork.
+Pork Tenderloin with Honey and Herbs is a delicious and easy recipe!
+This HONEY HERB PORK TENDERLOIN RECIPE will change the way you feel about cooking pork.
 It’s tender, juicy, full of flavor, and most importantly EASY!
+If you’ve wondered How to Make Pork Tenderloin while cooking the meat to perfection, this recipe is for you.
 Don’t you just want to bathe in that sauce?

 Whenever I make this Honey Herb Pork Tenderloin I feel like a kitchen Goddess.
 It’s a great recipe for entertaining friends or family but you shouldn’t feel like you have to save it for a special occasion.
 It’s also awesome on busy weeknights and perfect to take to work the next day for a light and delicious lunch.
 Your coworkers would for sure be jealous of this one.
 Be sure to pack extra sauce because YUM!

 What to serve with this Herb Pork Tenderloin Recipe:

 I think this meal works year round to bring flavor to the table in an unexpected way.
 Flavor explosion.
 Pair it with asparagus, oven roasted melting potatoes, or even cheesy brussels!
 The sky is the limit and you can’t go wrong.
 It’s like eating at the fanciest restaurant in town…but at home.
 And YOU made it.
 And it was secretly EASY!
 Is this real life?

 We have recently updated our site to be much more user friendly, and our SIDE DISH RECIPES are just one example.
 On that page you’ll find all of our favorite sides, for every occasion.
 There are lots of options for the perfect pairing to this Pork Tenderloin Recipe.

 What is the difference between Pork Loin and Pork Tenderloin?